francescocamussoni/Deep_Learning_IB/Practica0/readme.md

-Excercises from practice work 0
+Excercises from practice work 0: introduction to Python